Christmas Historical Fiction Books

 Book Summary

-Did you know that Virginia, from the unforgettable line “Yes, Virginia, There Is A Santa Claus,” went on to become a teacher and principal at a school within New York General Hospital?
+Did you know that Virginia, from the unforgettable line “Yes, Virginia, There is a Santa Claus,” went on to become a teacher and principal at a school within New York General Hospital?
 In December 1952, reporter David Lindsey was sent to follow up with the now-adult “Santa Claus Girl.”

 After the interview, he learns of a little girl who needs polio treatment with an iron lung, but none are available.
 A fundraiser is in motion, but it’s a race against time, feasibility, and even a snowstorm.